 Eye relief is the space between the ocular lens and where your eye is placed.
 This is important in order for you to prevent ‘scope eye’.
 This occurs when you don’t have proper eye relief and your scope hits the area around your eye from the firearms recoil after a shot and can be pretty painful.
 Eye relief also plays a role in preventing eye strain and ensuring a clear view.

 The amount of eye relief you need is dependant on the firearm you have as well as the magnification of your scope.
 The more powerful a firearm, the more recoil, then the more eye relief distance you’ll need.
-That said, the higher the magnification of your scope, the less eye relief you will need.

 Typically 4 inches is the average eye relief distance needed.

 Parallax occurs when your reticle and the target don’t line up within the scope and can create an unclear sight picture.
 You can spot this by moving your eye or head around whilst peering into the scope; if the reticle moves around the target you’re aiming at, then you are able to confirm that it is a parallax issue you’re dealing with.
 More on this and how to fix it below in the section on adjustments.

 Field of view (FOV) simply put is the area which you can view through your optic.
 As you increase magnification, the field of view decreases.
 FOV is mеаѕurеd in feet at 100 yards.
 To explain, if a rifle scope states that the field of view is 42ft at 100 yards, that means you can view a 42 foot scene from left to right at 100 yards.
 For scopes that have a variable magnification power you’ll likely find a range for the FOV, for example, 41.2-8.6 ft/100 yds.
 This accounts for the magnification variation which if it were 5-15 then at 5 power you’ll see a scene of 41.2 across and at 15 power you’ll see a scene of 8.6ft across.